-- 52 As high volumes of product commonly go through such environments, adequate control procedures are necessary to account for all product at all stages of production. - 53 Production starts within the Wafer-fab; here the silicon wafers undergo the diffusion processing.
+- As high volumes of product commonly go through such environments, adequate control procedures are necessary to account for all product at all stages of production. - Production starts within the Wafer-fab; here the silicon wafers undergo the diffusion processing.
 Computer tracking at wafer level throughout the process is commonplace.
 The wafers are then taken into the test area.
 Testing of each TOE occurs to assure conformance with the device specification.
-The wafers are then delivered for assembly onto the composite products. - 54 The authorized front-end plant involved in the manufacturing of the TOE can be ST ROUSSET (FRANCE) or ST CROLLES (FRANCE) or TSMC (TAIWAN). - 55 The authorized EWS (Electrical Wafer Sort) plant involved in the testing of the TOE can be ST ROUSSET (FRANCE) or ST TOA PAYOH (SINGAPORE). - 56 Wafers are then scribed and broken such as to separate the functional from the nonfunctional ICs.
+The wafers are then delivered for assembly onto the composite products. - The authorized front-end plant involved in the manufacturing of the TOE can be ST ROUSSET (FRANCE) or ST CROLLES (FRANCE) or TSMC (TAIWAN). - The authorized EWS (Electrical Wafer Sort) plant involved in the testing of the TOE can be ST ROUSSET (FRANCE) or ST TOA PAYOH (SINGAPORE). - Wafers are then scribed and broken such as to separate the functional from the nonfunctional ICs.
 The latter is discarded in a controlled accountable manner.
 The good ICs are then packaged in phase 4, in a back-end plant.
-When testing, programming or deliveries are done offsite, ICs are transported and worked on in a secure environment with accountability and traceability of all (good and bad) products. - 57 When the product is delivered after phase 4, the authorized back-end plants involved in the packaging of the TOE can be ST Ang Mo Kio 6 (Singapore), ST Bouskoura (Morocco), ST Calamba (The Philippines or Taiwan), ST Muar (Malaysia), ST Shenzhen (China), Amkor (The Philippines), Disco (Germany), Nedcard (The Netherlands), Smartflex (Singapore), Stats ChipPac (Singapore or Taiwan or Shanghai). - 58 All ST back-end plants, ST LOYANG (SINGAPORE) and ST ROUSSET (FRANCE) can also be involved for the logistics.
+When testing, programming or deliveries are done offsite, ICs are transported and worked on in a secure environment with accountability and traceability of all (good and bad) products. - When the product is delivered after phase 4, the authorized back-end plants involved in the packaging of the TOE can be ST ANG MO KIO 6 (SINGAPORE), ST BOUSKOURA (MOROCCO), ST CALAMBA (THE PHILIPPINES), ST MUAR (MALAYSIA), ST SHENZHEN (CHINA), AMKOR (THE PHILIPPINES OR TAIWAN), NEDCARD (THE NETHERLANDS), SMARTFLEX (SINGAPORE), STATS CHIPPAC (SINGAPORE OR TAIWAN OR SHANGHAI). - All ST back-end plants, ST Loyang (Singapore) and ST Rousset (France) can also be involved for the logistics.